frankchen07/writing/posts/lessons under the knife.md

 ### lessons under the knife (michelin part 5, unusable parts, usable parts)

 _This is a re-sharing of a culinary experience that I had back in 2022, working at a 2* Michelin restaurant, Birdsong SF.
 I posted an eight-part series on Twitter at the time, but it was never formalized in a longer format.
-I’m doing this to sort of immortalize the experience here since it was some of my earliest beginnings of living according to my values, doing what I found interesting, and finding beauty._
+I'm doing this to sort of immortalize the experience here since it was some of my earliest beginnings of living according to my values, doing what I found interesting, and finding beauty._

-_It’s an experience that helped shape my first sabbatical and I’m revisiting some of these learnings as they mix with conversations and readings in my current sabbatical._
+_It's an experience that helped shape my first sabbatical and I'm revisiting some of these learnings as they mix with conversations and readings in my current sabbatical._

 _Each part will be about the same with some grammatical and intonation fixes, plus an updated reflection at the end._

 _This is part five.
 Enjoy_ 😌.

 ### unusable parts

 > _"Frank, I don't understand why you put these uneven pieces in here."_